Man hands officers meth instead of registration at traffic stop, police say - NewsBreak

 On Sunday, officers with the Bridgeport Police Department were conducting a traffic stop on a vehicle for improper registration on I-79, according to a criminal complaint.

-The vehicle’s driver, Roy Porter, 57, handed officers a packet that they thought was the registration of the vehicle, but a small plastic bag containing “a couple pieces of crystal-like substance” fell out, officers said.Hundreds of Xanax bars, several guns seized in Preston County
+The vehicle’s driver, Roy Porter, 57, handed officers a packet that they thought was the registration of the vehicle, but a small plastic bag containing “a couple pieces of crystal-like substance” fell out, officers said.229 lbs. of marijuana, $17K+ discovered after woman runs out of gas on Memphis bridge

 Officers led a K9 unit around the vehicle, resulting in a positive indication of drugs, according to the complaint.